The Root of All Evil

 Anything that does not require privileged access SHOULD NOT be given one.
 Here are some examples:

-• Starting the browser to navigate the World Wide Web (if you do this, please throw your laptop out the window until you understand why that's terrible)
+- Starting the browser to navigate the World Wide Web (if you do this as a privileged user, please throw your laptop out the window until you understand why that's terrible)

 What's actually so bad if I perform everything I want while privileged?